 Hallucinations in PD usually occur during the late stages, but they can occur at any stage.
 They can be a side effect of the medications used to treat other PD symptoms.
 Drugs that increase dopamine levels put people with PD at a higher risk for hallucinations.
 If your senior relative begins having hallucinations, the doctor may attempt to adjust medications before prescribing anything new.

-If You Or An Aging Loved One Are Considering Hiring Professional Senior Care in Palm Beach, FL, Please Contact The Caring Staff at Assisting Hands Home Care at 561-829-3080 Today.
+If You Or An Aging Loved One Are Considering Hiring Professional Parkinson’s Home Care in West Palm Beach, North Palm Beach FL, and surrounding areas, please Contact The Caring Staff at Assisting Hands Home Care at (561) 781-5885 Today.